sf-wdi-19-20/staging-modules/w3_d2_2_intro_to_express/README.md

 2. The controller tells the cook
 3. The cook gets what she needs from the refrigerator, makes the dish and sends it back with the waiter to the user.

-# Demo & Learning Activities
+# Examples & Key Take Aways

 #Challenges